gaurishankar007/Flutter-Platform-Channels/README.md

 - ✅ `onListen` is triggered when Flutter starts `receiveBroadcastStream()`.
 - ✅ `onCancel` is triggered when Flutter cancels the stream.
 - ✅ If Flutter restarts listening, `onListen` is called again.
+- ✅ Alternatively, you can create a separate class that implements `EventChannel.StreamHandler` and pass an instance of it to `setStreamHandler`.
+This is useful for better code organization, as shown in the iOS example.

 ### 🔹 iOS (Swift) Side